WHEN

 YOUR INSTRUCTOR

-Andrew is a Toronto lawyer and partner at Desloges Law Group.
+Andrew is a Toronto lawyer and partner at Desloges Carvajal Law Group, where he is the Head of Economic Immigration and Director of the firm’s Latin American (LATAM) Group.
 He received a Bachelor of Arts, Master of Arts, Bachelor of Laws and Bachelor of Civil Law from McGill University.
-He was called to the Bar of Ontario in 2011.